ertay/jekyll-now/_posts/2018-8-20-King-Of-New-York-Board-Games-You-Can-Play-Blind.md

 ### Gameplay

 The first key point we should mention is the fact that there is no hidden information in King Of New York.
-Dice rolls, powewr-up cards, energy cube amounts, and monster health and Victory Point status are all publicly available.
+Dice rolls, power-up cards, energy cube amounts, and monster health and Victory Point status are all publicly available.
 This means that blind or visually impaired players do not need modified game components to be able to play the game.

 The separation of a player's turn into multiple phases also helps separate the information about the state of the game to a blind player.
 What I mean by this is, the blind player does not need to know every single detail on the board at all times to be able to keep up with others.
 For instance, in the dice rolling phase, here's a short list of things I need to know to decide how I want to play: